greenblat/vlsimentor/getToKnowYou.md

 # Questions to assess where You are.

+Go over the items and check with Yourself, how wide is Your ASIC/FPGA world?
+People who work years in the same job/company can become oblivious to the world beyond.
+It can backfire when fired or looking for a new job.

 ## Linux
 1. Linux: can You use it? to what level?
 2. Basic linux commands:  alias grep fgrep sed ls chmod cd find